(What is strange is wonderful.)

 Do an online search for PhD theses to learn new topics.
 They often contain nice explanations at your level.
 Before reading a paper, search for corresponding online seminar talks (maybe even on YouTube) and have a look at them.

 A huge collection of lecture notes and review papers in all areas of physics can be found at The Net Advance of Physics.

 This week's find in mathematical physics by John Baez.
 A classic, unfortunately discontinued.
-The perfect site to read when you're procrastinating from your actual research.
-At least time is not wasted there
+The perfect website to read when you're procrastinating from your actual research.
+At least time is not wasted there.

 Find and read some online style guides and writing tips for scientists.
 Try to write every day a bit.
 Don't have too many paper notes around, LaTeX them.
 It doesn't take as much time as you think it does.
 If you publish with me, please follow my Style Guide.
 The latter is work in progress and constantly updated.
 Suggestions for improvement are welcome.
 Also, please use my BibTeX Style File.